 In 2016, a small, four-specialty project in Greenwich feeding into Lewisham Hospital was the acorn from which the mighty South East London project grew.
-As the geographic footprint of the project expanded into the neighbouring boroughs of Bexley, Bromley, Lambeth, Southwark and Lewisham, so did the ambition of management to use the technology to deliver the right care, first time.
+As the geographic footprint of the project expanded into the neighbouring boroughs of Bexley, Bromley, Lambeth, Southwark and Lewisham, so did the ambition of management to use the technology to ensure patients get the response they need the first time.

 Today, primary care clinicians can access rapid advice and guidance from over 50 NHS specialties across Elective and Urgent Care using telephone or photo messaging.